Learn

 breakdamage, pause, violate, suddenly happen, reveal

-A simple card can help with the first meaning.
-But a lesson, article, video, or note often helps with the deeper question:
+A simple card can help with one meaning.
+A lesson, article, video, or note often helps with the deeper question:

 A better approach is: